AlexsLemonade/scpca-downstream-analyses/README.md

 |[View Example Metadata File](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/example-data/project-metadata/example-library-metadata.tsv)|
 |---|

-## 4. Configure Config File
+## 4. Configure config file

 We have provided an example [snakemake configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), [`config/config.yaml`](config/config.yaml) which defines all parameters needed to run the workflow.

 You can modify the relevant parameters by manually updating the `config/config.yaml` file using a text editor of your choice.
-There are a set of parameters included in the `config/config.yaml` file that will **need to be specified** when running the workflow.
+There are a set of parameters included in the `config/config.yaml` file that will **need to be specified** when running the workflow with your own data.
 These parameters are specific to the project or dataset being processed.
 These project-specific parameterscan be found under the [`Project-specific parameters` section](./config/config.yaml#L3) of the config file, while the remaining parameters that can be optionally modified are found under the [`Processing parameters` section](./config/config.yaml#L11).